-Terraform Module Description bootstrap Configures the necessary IAM roles and policies to allow a Terraform orchestrator to deploy all services required by the C3 AI Platform on AWS. c3cluster Coordinates the execution of all other Terraform modules. eks-cluster Configures AWS Elastic Kubernetes Service (EKS), including VPC configuration, endpoint access, authorized IP addresses, and the version of Kubernetes used by the cluster. eks-nodepool Configures the AWS EKS node groups, including default instance size, required subnet, and permissions assigned to each node. firewall Configures ingress and egress security rules.
+Terraform Module Description bootstrap Configures the necessary IAM roles and policies to allow a Terraform orchestrator to deploy all services required by the C3 AI Platform on AWS. c3cluster Coordinates the execution of all other Terraform modules. eks-addons This module will deploy and configure EKS managed add-ons eks-cluster Configures AWS Elastic Kubernetes Service (EKS), including VPC configuration, endpoint access, authorized IP addresses, and the version of Kubernetes used by the cluster. eks-nodepool Configures the AWS EKS node groups, including default instance size, required subnet, and permissions assigned to each node.

-Terraform Module Description iam Configures the required IAM roles and policies. kms Configures the AWS Key Management service. network Configures the VPC, including public and private subnets, internet gateway, CIDR blocks, DHCP, and NAT. postgres Creates an AWS RDS database and assigns the database to the database subnet. vault Seeds the application role and secret in the AWS Key vault.
+Terraform Module Description firewall Configures ingress and egress security rules. iam Configures the required IAM roles and policies. kms Configures the AWS Key Management service. network Configures the VPC, including public and private subnets, internet gateway, CIDR blocks, DHCP, and NAT. postgres Creates an AWS RDS database and assigns the database to the database subnet. vault Seeds the application role and secret in the AWS Secrets Manager.
 S3 This module configures the AWS S3 buckets to be used with the C3 AI cluster.